-The Web Server Modules communicate with the master Agent through these channels:
+The Web Server Modules communicate with the Master Agent through these channels:

-- A shared memory segment propagates configuration data, received from the Collector by the master Agent, to the worker processes and to hold other information that must be shared across all worker processes.
+- A shared memory segment propagates configuration data, received from the Collector by the Master Agent, to the worker processes and to hold other information that must be shared across all worker processes.
 The shared memory segment is backed by a file in

 <DT_HOME>/agent/confon all platforms where the worker processes and the Agent process must have read/write access.

-The Agent for Web Servers consists only of a Web Server Module that is loaded by the web server. ollects data of all worker processes (slaves).
+The Agent for Web Servers consists only of a Web Server Module that is loaded by the web server.
+It collects data of all worker processes (slaves).
 It gathers the information that is used for analysis on the AppMon Server.
 The OneAgent is responsible for handling communication with the Collector.
 Find more information about OneAgent here.